yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/data-types.md

 YSQL supports the following range types:

-- `tsrange`, which corresponds to range of timestamp without time zone.
+- `tsrange`, which corresponds to a range of `timestamp without time zone`.
-- `tstzrange`, which corresponds to range of timestamp with time zone.
+- `tstzrange`, which corresponds to a range of `timestamp with time zone`.
+- `daterange`, which corresponds to a range of `date`.
+- `int4range`, which corresponds to a range of `integer`.
+- `int8range`, which corresponds to a range of `biginteger`.
+- `numrange`, which corresponds to a range of `numeric`.
+- User-defined types.

 The following example shows how to provide a range of time for an employee's vacation: